Christian Harris

 Christian Harris is a dynamic speaker, coach, and consultant with a diverse background in entrepreneurship, politics, and social justice.
 He began his career founding MS Clean and Sons LLC, a Chicagoland cleaning service that grew to over ten staff and 150 clients monthly.
 Christian later transitioned into the limo service industry, gained political experience as an Oak Park Public Library Board member, and served as Finance Officer from 2017 to 2021, where he managed a $10 million budget and led the library’s first anti-racism strategic plan.

 A captivating speaker, Christian has been invited to speak at events such as the MilliporeSigma Kwanzaa Celebration and Lutheran School of Theology's Black History Month Event.
-He has served on the boards of the Oak Park River Forest Chamber of Commerce, The North Avenue District, and Housing Opportunities and Maintenance for the Elderly.
+He has served on the boards of the Oak Park River Forest Chamber of Commerce and The North Avenue District.

 In 2023, Christian founded Kindred Keynotes and Coaching (KKC), helping nonprofit, philanthropic and social impact leaders translate equity values into clear strategy, healthy culture, and authentic leadership.